-Director of Research
+Co-Director of Research

-Bob is on the board of the Democratic World Federalists http://www.dwfed.org/, on the Council of the World Federalist Movement http://www.wfm-igp.org/site/wfm-home, and on the Board of Citizens for Global Solutions http://globalsolutions.org/.
-Bob has a B.A. in Psychology and Philosophy from New York University, an M.A. in Psychology from Long Island University, an M.A. in Organization Development from Sonoma State University, a Ph.D. in Psychology from Saybrook Institute, and a Certificate in Global Affairs from New York University.
-Bob began his career as a psychotherapist in the late 1970's and worked in hospital, clinic, correctional, and private practice settings.
-His initial work focused on psychotherapy integration and therapist growth and development.
-From his 16-year experience working in the prison system and traveling internationally he was struck by the way large systems contribute to human suffering.
-As a result he pursued training in organization development and conflict resolution, expanding his focus to include organizational, community and global systems.
-This led to his current involvement with the World Federalist movement - an effort to create a democratically elected, global federal government, capable of ending war and responding to today's most pressing problems.
+Bob Flax, Ph.D. is a psychologist, teacher, administrator, activist, and organization development consultant.
+He is the Co-Director of Research at Saybrook University and is on the boards of the Democratic World Federalists http://www.dwfed.org/, Citizens for Global Solutions http://globalsolutions.org/ and the World Federalist Movement http://www.wfm-igp.org/site/wfm-home.
+He has a B.A. in Psychology and Philosophy from New York University, an M.A. in Psychology from Long Island University, an M.A. in Organization Development from Sonoma State University, a Ph.D. in Psychology from Saybrook Institute, and a Certificate in Global Affairs from New York University.
+Bob teaches Overview of Transformative Social Change Interventions (TSC 6615) and works with students on independent studies, theses, essays, and dissertations.

+From his prison experience and international travel, Bob was struck by the way many large systems contribute to human suffering.
+As a result, he pursued additional training in organization development and conflict resolution, expanding his focus to include organizational and large systems change.
+During this phase of his carer he conducted organizational development, leadership, and communications training programs for a number of organizations ranging from small non-profits to IBM.
+Bob's work with large systems ultimately led to his current involvement with the World Federalist Movement - an effort to create a democratically elected, global federal government, capable of ending war and responding to today's most pressing problems.

 If available, Bob is happy to work with students on independent studies, theses, essays, and dissertations in his two specialty areas -- therapist growth and development and global governance and world federation.
 He is also available to consult with students in these areas: